crwainstock/mvp/README.md

 - Make sure you understand how the `mylibrary` table is constructed.
 In your MySQL console, you can run `use mybooks;` and then `describe mylibrary;` to see the structure of the students table.

+- `Note`: The rating column of the table isn't necessary at this point in development.
+It was created with a rating feature in mind, but that feature hasn't made it into the app yet.

 ### Development

 - Run `npm start` in project directory to start the Express server on port 5000.